-Students are typically less resistive to experiential therapy because it doesn’t feel like therapy.
-Also, experiential therapy is relationship based – building bonds between the student and his therapist, staff, and family.
+Students are typically less resistant to experiential therapy because it does not feel like therapy.
+Experiential therapy is relationship based, building bonds between the student and his therapist, staff, and family.

 Oxbow Academy – New Hope, New Help, No Secrets.™